Belegee-Enkhbat/Transportation-Facilities-KGE-Project/Phase 1 - Purpose Formalization/info.md

 Logistics operators who manage how things are moved from one place to another, like delivering packages or goods to stores.
 They use the KG to make sure things are delivered efficiently.

-Travelers who like you and me who use the KG to find the best way to get from one place to another, like by bus or train
+Passengers who like you and me who use the KG to find the best way to get from one place to another, like by bus or train

 Scenarios: